klausbayrhammer/go-kata/README.md

 ## Task 1 - Hello World

 Let's compile and run a Hello World program and get familiar with the go tool.
-The code for this task is in `cmd/hello/`.
+The code for this task is in the `task-1` directory.

 Here is a list of things you may want to try:
 - open `main.go` in your editor and have a look around